dpsmith/xen-hyperlaunch/docs/designs/launch/hyperlaunch.rst

   discovery
 * Compatibility: Supports reuse of familiar tools with use-case customized boot domains.
-* Commonality: Reuses and pools of the same logic for initial basic domain building across diverse Xen deployments.
+* Commonality: Reuses the same logic for initial basic domain building across diverse Xen deployments.
 	* It aligns the x86 initial domain construction with the existing Arm dom0less feature for construction of multiple domains at boot.
 	* The boot domain implementation may vary significantly with different